Update: ‘What is the criterion for an electric Mercedes-AMG model?’ section updated and ‘TopElectricSUV says’ section added.

 Speaking to Whichcar.com.au, Jochen Hermann, Chief Technical Officer of Mercedes AMG, first brought up the nomenclature, which has sparked a debate among enthusiasts.
 Hermann says for an AMG model to be called a ’63’, it has to be track-capable, and that is why the Mercedes AMG EQS 53 is not called a 63.

-Adhering to this philosophy, Hermann indicates that Mercedes-AMG electric cars will focus on power-dense battery packs (i.e.) those capable of supplying high-performance motors at high-performance rates.
+Hermann indicates that Mercedes-AMG electric cars will focus on power-dense battery packs (i.e.) those capable of supplying high-performance motors at high-performance rates.
 Generally, these battery packs forego range and efficiency and instead focus on delivering high power for long durations without any deterioration in their output.

 What can we expect from the Mercedes AMG-GT Electric?